ropensci/roweb3/content/blog/2026-06-15-ai-in-pkgs-and-reviews/index.md

 Most importantly, the excessive focus on (minor) technical issues would make any direct use of their outputs as part of a review unduly negative and critical.

 We at rOpenSci are duly proud of our long history of ["transparent, constructive, non-adversarial and open review"](https://ropensci.org/software-review/), and are confident that our volunteer reviewers will remain as committed as ever to maintaining this constructive culture.
-We are accordingly confident that where reviewers do use such tools, they will do so with an awareness that the outputs of such tools is generally only useful in revealing technical issues, and to do that with no general ability to gauge the severity of such issues.
+We are accordingly confident that where reviewers do use such tools, they will do so with an awareness that the outputs of such tools is generally only useful in revealing technical issues, and do that with no general ability to gauge the severity of such issues.
-Software can only be productively reviewed by humans with an expert familiarity with how that software is likely to actually be used within professional contexts.
+Our experiments convinced us that software can only be productively reviewed by humans with an expert familiarity with how that software is likely to actually be used within professional contexts.

 ### Generative AI reviews of statistical software